 Many well-meaning feng shui consultants will say that bathroom energy is problematic and that the “draining” energy of a home’s plumbing can cause problems with health and wealth.
 The real problem is that they’re applying this art from the negative.
 They’re worried more about the drain and less about the generation of water.

-Draining water and bathrooms are essential for modern living, so I say, why not practice feng shui with an eye toward modernity and toward generating water instead of being overly focused on draining water, and in particular, bathrooms, toilets and sinks?
+Draining water and bathrooms are essential for modern living, so I say, why not practice feng shui with an eye toward modernity?
+Emphasis on water as an element of wealth should learn toward generating water instead of being overly focused on draining water, and in particular, bathrooms, toilets and sinks.

 These 5 myths uncover common misunderstandings about toilets, drains, and water so widely dispensed in feng shui.